JessicaMeixner-NOAA/seniorprojHH2223/README.md

 have individual outputs.
 This means, that you can justupdate your ww3_multi.inp with the next restart time and keep running if you want instead of making new folders.
 Completely up to you. ww3_post.sh jobs are in progress but not yet finished.

+Steps to follow:
+1. Update WW3EXECDIR in job_prep.sh and job_run.sh scripts
+2. In job_run.sh you can update the number of nodes, tasks per node and srun if you want
+3. sbatch < job_prep.sh
+4. After prep job runs, make sure you update WW3EXECDIR in job_run.sh and any other updates you want
+5. sbatch < jop_run.sh

+(Output scripts coming...)

 # validation